OpenEvalProject/evals/manuscripts/elife-58615/v1/manuscript.md

 To quantify pathway enrichments using an alternative approach, we used MAGMA (de Leeuw et al., 2015) with a 10 kb gene window and with the default competitive mode.
 We tested enrichment for all gene sets in Biocarta, GO, KEGG, or Reactome MSigDB, as well as additional curated sets of core genes for the three traits.

-## Partitioned heritability
+### Partitioned heritability

 Partitioned SNP-based heritability estimates were generated using LD Score regression (Finucane et al., 2015).
 The BaselineLD version 2.2 was used as a covariate, and the 10 tissue type LD Score annotations were used as previously described (Finucane et al., 2015) in a multiple regression setup with all cell type annotations and the baseline annotations.

-## Pathway heritability estimation
+### Pathway heritability estimation

 We evaluated SNP-based heritability in pathways using two distinct strategies.
 Initially, we used partitioned LD Score regression (Finucane et al., 2015) but found that the estimates were somewhat noisy, likely because most pathways contain few genes.
 As such, we used alternative fixed-effect models for which there is increased power.

 Next, we calculated the SNP-based heritability in a set of 1701 approximately independent genomic blocks spanning the genome (Berisa and Pickrell, 2016) using HESS (Shi et al., 2016).
 Next, we overlapped blocks with genes in each pathway.
 The SNP-based heritability estimates for all blocks containing at least one SNP within 100 kb of a pathway gene were summed to estimate the SNP-based heritability in a given pathway.
 Pathway definitions were assembled based on a combination of KEGG pathways, Gene Ontology categories, and manual curation based on relevant reviews.

-## Causal SNP simulations
+### Causal SNP simulations

 All imputed variants with MAF >1% in the White British (4.1M) were used as a starting set of putative causal SNPs.
 Individual causal variants were chosen at random, with a fraction P of them marked as causal.
-Each causal variant was assigned an effect size:β∼N(0,1)
+Each causal variant was assigned an effect size:

+$$
+\beta∼N(0,1)
+$$

-For our simulations, we used P∈{0.0001,0.001,0.003,0.01,0.03}.
+For our simulations, we used $P\in{0.0001,0.001,0.003,0.01,0.03}$.

 Next, GCTA was used to simulate phenotypes based on the marked causal variants, using the following command:gcta64 --simu-qt --simu-causal-loci CausalVariantEffects
   --simu-hsq 0.3 --bfile UKBBGenotypes"

-Producing predicted phenotypes with SNP-based heritability h2=0.3.
+Producing predicted phenotypes with SNP-based heritability $h^{2}=0.3$.
 GWAS were run within both the full set of 337,000 unrelated White British individuals and a randomly downsampled 50%, to approximate the sex-specific GWAS used for Testosterone, across the set of putative causal SNPs.
 GWAS for the traits, as well as a random permuting across individuals of urate and IGF-1 to act as negative controls, were repeated on this subset of variants as well.
 In this way, we have a directly comparable set of simulated traits to use, along with the corresponding true traits and negative controls, to ascertain causal sites in the genome.

-For the infinitesimal simulations, instead plink was used to generate polygenic scores on the basis of the random assignment of effect sizes to SNPs, and these were then normalized with N⁢(0,σ2) environmental noise such that h2 was the given target SNP-based heritability.
+For the infinitesimal simulations, instead plink was used to generate polygenic scores on the basis of the random assignment of effect sizes to SNPs, and these were then normalized with $N⁢(0,\sigma^{2})$ environmental noise such that $h^{2}$ was the given target SNP-based heritability.

-## Causal SNP count fitting procedure using ashr
+### Causal SNP count fitting procedure using ashr

 LD Scores for the 489 unrelated European-ancestry individuals in 1000 Genomes Phase III (Bulik-Sullivan et al., 2015) were merged with the GWAS results along with LD Scores derived from unrelated European ancestry participants with whole genome sequencing in TwinsUK.
 TwinsUK LD Scores are used for all analyses.
 Then variants were filtered by minor allele frequency to either greater than 1%, greater than 5%, or between 1% and 5%.
 Remaining variants were divided into 1000 equal sized bins, along with 5000 and 200 bin sensitivity tests.
-Within each bin, the ashR estimates of causal variants, as well as the mean χ2 statistics, were calculated using the following line of R:data %>% filter(pmin(MAF, 1-MAF) > min.af, pmin(MAF, 1-MAF) < max.af) %>% mutate(ldBin = ntile(ldscore, bins)) %>% group_by(ldBin) %>% summarize(mean.ld = mean(ldscore), se.ld=sd(ldscore)/sqrt(n()), mean.chisq = mean(T_STAT**2, na.rm=T),
+Within each bin, the ashR estimates of causal variants, as well as the mean $χ^{2}$ statistics, were calculated using the following line of R:data %>% filter(pmin(MAF, 1-MAF) > min.af, pmin(MAF, 1-MAF) < max.af) %>% mutate(ldBin = ntile(ldscore, bins)) %>% group_by(ldBin) %>% summarize(mean.ld = mean(ldscore), se.ld=sd(ldscore)/sqrt(n()), mean.chisq = mean(T_STAT**2, na.rm=T),